salubarshad/dc-dc_buck_converter/README.md

 # DC-DC Buck Converter

 # Project Overview
-This project involves a DC-DC buck converter using the LTspice simulation tool.
-The buck converter steps down a higher input voltage to a lower output voltage, with a specific focus on achieving a 10V output from a 30V input using a 555 timer IC for PWM control.
+This project involves the design, simulation, and practical implementation of a DC-DC buck converter.
+The primary objective is to step down a higher input voltage to a lower output voltage, with a specific focus on achieving a 10V output from a 30V input using a 555 timer IC for PWM control.
+The project was first simulated using the LTspice simulation tool and then built and tested in practice.

 # Files Included
 1. BuckConverter.asc: The LTspice schematic file for the DC-DC buck converter.